 Every quarter, the sorority acknowledges sisters who have made the honor roll.
 At the end of the year, the annual Dr. Robert S. Kinsman Scholarship and Margaret Ohara Shinohara Scholarship, open to all sisters, are awarded to the two Thetas who have exhibited the most leadership, academic excellence, and overall performance.

 Theta Kappa Phi is committed to the academic achievements of its members and strives to maintain that standard.
 As a result, Theta Kappa Phi is the only Asian Greek organization within UCLA that offers two $1000 scholarships every year.

 Community service is one of the pillars upon which Theta Kappa Phi was founded.
 Thetas recognize the importance of giving back to our community to help improve the lives of others and to build a better future.
 Annual philanthropy events include the Revlon Run/Walk to raise breast cancer awareness, beach clean-ups, UCLA Volunteer Day, and many more.
 Fundraising provides the sorority an opportunity to raise funds for our events, and to support important causes and charities.
-Theta Kappa Phi's biggest event of the year is our Battle of the Pledge Dances, a large dance competition and exhibition held on campus to raise funds and breast cancer awareness.
+Theta Kappa Phi's biggest event of the year is called Battle, a large dance competition and exhibition held on campus to raise funds and breast cancer awareness.